Neural Architecture Search by Estimation of Network Structure Distributions: Experimental Results and Analysis

 To the best of our knowledge, the current state of the art results on USPS are achieved by Oyedotun et. al. \cite{Oyedotun2018}.
 Their solution is based on a well-known ResNet architecture, modified by a number of techniques: maxout activation function, elastic net regularization, and feature standardization.
 Furthermore, the final classification is obtained via an SVM that is trained on the features from the final convolutional layer.
 We compare the reported results from \cite{Oyedotun2018} with the solutions discovered by the baseline ASED in its default and modified configurations.
 The comparison between ResNet and both ASED setups is given in Table~\ref{table_usps}.
 The discovered architectures are shown in Fig.~\ref{fig_best_nets_usps}, using the notation defined in Section~\ref{method}.

 The networks discovered by ASED clearly produce competitive results to modified S-ResNet.
 While the default search configuration shows a clear tradeoff between classification accuracy and the number of parameters, the modified search configuration can produce very competitive architectures with just 16 channels.
 The discovered architecture is significantly smaller than S-ResNet in both depth and overall memory requirement, while achieving a similar test error rate.
 ASED is, therefore, capable of discovering very efficient architectures in smaller problem domains.
 The discovered architecture notably differs from common patterns of handcrafted designs, lacking pronounced block-like repeating patterns and taking advantage of convolutions with larger kernels.
-This shows the potential of the neural architecture search to automatically discover novel and potentially superior network structures, which may lie outside the standard design spaces.
+This shows the potential of the neural architecture search to automatically discover novel and potentially superior network structures, which may lie outside the standard design spaces while not being discoverable by cell-based architecture search.